Lower Derwent Weather

 Lower Derwent Forecast

 Thursday Partly cloudy.
-Areas of frost and the chance of fog early in the morning.
-The chance of showers in the far south during the morning.
-Winds W/NW 15 to 20 km/h tending W/SW 15 to 25 km/h in the middle of the day then tending W/NW 15 to 20 km/h in the late evening.
+High (80%) chance of showers in the far south, medium (50%) chance elsewhere.
+Winds W/NW 20 to 30 km/h tending W/SW 25 to 35 km/h in the middle of the day then tending W/NW 15 to 25 km/h in the late evening.
+Daytime maximum temperatures between 12 and 17.
+Low-Moderate.

 Lower Derwent Observations